Criticism. Correction. Rebuke.

 Sometimes that can be challenging to achieve in the midst of family feuds and misunderstandings.
 And there are times when we do all we can to be at peace with someone but the other person simply won’t.
 There can, also, be times when choosing what might look like peace is really a compromise at the cost of truth and righteousness.

 God’s Word has much to say about pride, humility, and wise living.
-When we heed its counsel, it can help us avoid many of the pitfalls that lead to embarrassment, humiliation, or disaster.
-But pride can make us think we would never do such and such and don’t need God’s help.
+When we heed its counsel, it can help us avoid many of the pitfalls that lead to embarrassment, humiliation, and disaster.
+But when we don’t, and we become prideful, we often think we can handle things, especially temptation, and don’t need God’s help.

 Even within Jesus’ inner circle, prideful, self-confident Peter had told Jesus he would never deny Him.
 Yet, three denials later, as he heard that rooster crow, he must have experienced the worst grief and humiliation of his life!